OCA/delivery-carrier/delivery_carrier_warehouse/README.rst

 -  Akim Juillerat <akim.juillerat@camptocamp.com>
 -  Phuc Tran Thanh <phuc@trobz.com>
 -  Fernando La Chica - GreenIce <fernandolachica@gmail.com>
+-  Chau Le <chaulb@trobz.com>

 Other credits
 -------------

-The development of this module has been financially supported by:
+The development and migration of this module has been financially supported by:

 -  Camptocamp